 Following the Evans Classification these components have the following types:

-When my critics started telling me You're not injecting your dependencies I had to do a google search to find out what is was and how to do it.
+I had to do a google search to find out what is was and how to do it.
 I looked at the code samples and I could see straight away that there was nothing like that in my code.
 As my code already worked I could see no benefit in changing it to match those samples, so I decided to ignore them.
 The only thing it prompted me to do was to write Dependency Injection is EVIL.
-While writing this I suddenly realised that in my code I actually do use dependency injection but in a totally novel way.
-It was so novel that none of my critics spotted it, which just shows you how bright they are.
-As you will read below, in my implementation I do not inject objects into the client program, I inject class names which the client program can then instantiate into objects.
-I have never seen anybody else refer to such a mechanism, which just means that everybody else is just following the herd while mavericks or heretics like me are thinking outside the box.
+While writing this I suddenly realised that I actually do use dependency injection but in a totally novel way.
+It was so novel that none of my critics spotted it, which just shows you how bright they were.
+It became quite obvious to me that few programmers had ever gone to the source of this principle by reading The Dependency Inversion Principle which was written by Robert C. Martin (Uncle Bob) in 1996, and instead were regurgitating some second hand interpretations of how it should be done without first identifying why it should be done.

 In the RADICORE framework I use Dependency Injection in the following places: